SANGNGUYEN24/bkquiz/README.md

 # BKQuiz is an application for making quizzes
 ## BKQuiz for Android

-> This version is for testing, you have not delete the quiz yet, sth maybe confusing.
+> This version is for testing.
 I will release next version soon (～￣▽￣)～

 You can download BKQuiz here: [Download BKQuiz](https://appdistribution.firebase.dev/i/83bec178745c2adf)